mitmedialab/rr_audio_entrainer/README.md

 #### Run with reasonable default settings

-You may run the script `run_entrainer.sh` to start the entrainer with the ip address set to `$ROS_IP`, a particular audio directory, and audio over ros.
+You may run the script `run_entrainer.sh` to start the entrainer with the ip address set to `$ROS_IP`, a particular audio directory, and audio over ROS.
 You may need to modify the filepaths in that script to point to wherever you checked out this repository.